retinize/Animotive-Maya-Importer-Plugin/README.md

-# Animation Transfer Tool for Maya
+# Animotive Animation Transfer Tool for Maya

 This script provides a simple tool for transferring animations between different character rigs in Autodesk Maya.
 The script works by comparing hierarchies and transferring animation from a source rig to a target rig.